CodyCBakerPhD/comorecipes/como_recipes/recipes/spaghetti_squash.md

 Coat with oil and season.

-Place face down on baking sheet ligned with aluminum foil.
+Place face down on baking sheet lined with aluminum foil.

 Bake for 40 minutes at 325 °F.